SofianeB/B2SAFE-B2STAGE-Training/10-using-B2STAGE.md

 ## GridFTP and B2SAFE
 In the previous parts of the tutorial we have seen how we can employ the icommands to ingest data and how to synchronise this data with another iRODS grid using B2SAFE.

-**Exercise**
+**Exercise: Synchronising collections**
-Develop a script that will synchronise a directory tree from your client machine to the gridFTP/iRODS server, which will, when run multiple times, take into account changed and deleted files.
+Develop a script that will synchronise a directory tree on your client machine with the gridFTP/iRODS server.
+The script should only process changed and deleted files when run several times.
-The script should employ *globus-url-copy*.

 * Consult the help on *globus-url-copy* and search for convenient options.
-* Synchronise your `gridftp<xyz>` directory on your client machine to `/aliceZone/home/alice/irods<x>/data/`.
+* Synchronise your `gridftp<xyz>` directory on your client machine to */aliceZone/home/alice/irods<x>/data/* on the iRODS server.
-* Verify the data is properly updated, think of how to create and employ checksums and where to store them, on the client machine and on the iRODS/gridFTP server.
+* Verify that the data is properly updated, think of how to create and employ checksums and where to store them, on the client machine and on the iRODS/gridFTP server.
 * Synchronise again and verify no files are transfered.
 * Change a file.
 * Synchronise again and verify the file is properly updated.

+**Exercise: Data management with PIDs**
 * Extend the script by generating PIDs for the data ingested into iRODS (this can be done manually or by using the B2SAFE rules).
-* Trigger the B2SAFE replication to *bob* on the iRODS client.
+* Trigger the B2SAFE replication to the iRODS server *bob*.
+* (Optional) If you use your own iRODS/B2SAFE instances, try to automatically trigger the B2SAFE rules upon certain actions.

 * Which operations should be executed by a data user and which should be done by a data admin or iRODS admin?

-#### Challenge: Using the iRODS server rule engine
+#### Challenge: Using the iRODS server rule engine to execute data policies
+For this challenge you need admin rights on the gridFTP/iRODS server.

-A better and more advanced approach is to use the iRODS rule engine to compute checksums and mint PIDs automatically.
+An advanced approach is to use the iRODS rule engine to compute checksums and mint PIDs automatically.
+To this end you will use iRODS event hooks to trigger certain actions when data is ingested into a certain collection.
+If a user adds or changes data in this collection, these actions will be automatically executed.

-For this exercise you will need *system admin* and *irods admin* rights on the iRODS server.

-You can find the iRODS server rule engine configuration on the iRODS server here: `/etc/irods/core.re`.
+You can find the iRODS server rule engine configuration on the iRODS server here: */etc/irods/core.re*.

-Some usefull hooks in this context are:
+Some usefull event hooks are:

 * `acPostProcForPut` - Rule for post processing the put operation.
 * `acPostProcForCopy` - Rule for post processing the copy operation.